robusta-dev/robusta/docs/self-host/gke.rst

     helm install robusta-platform robusta-platform/robusta-platform -f values.yaml

-**It will take the Robusta platform approximately 30~ min to activate due to GKE Google-managed SSL certificate.** check the :ref:`Troubleshooting <Troubleshooting>` section for more info.
+**It will take the Robusta platform approximately 30 min to activate due to Google's SSL certificate provisioning process.** check the :ref:`Troubleshooting <Troubleshooting>` section for more info.

 Configure Robusta CLI to use your backend configuration.